 Gene opened the refrigerator and grabbed a bottle with what looked like an artichoke flying through space on the label and popped it open.
 She dug in a cupboard under the island and produced a large aluminum bowl and filled it with half a bag of salt and vinegar potato chips.
-Then she balanced the bowl on her left forearm with her drink, and grabbed Robin's beer with her right and headed into the living room to join her husband.
+Then she balanced the bowl on her left forearm with her drink in her left hand, and grabbed Robin's beer with her right hand and headed into the living room to join her husband.